 The Mercedes’ deeply-tucked, anatomically-correct front buckets and back seat made the hard plasticky slabs in the Fairlane look and feel like the benches at our local Greyhound bus station.
 The Merc’s well-wooded and padded dash, with its beautiful plated castings protruding from its surface, dripped with German Kunstwerk.
 The Fairlanes’… didn’t.

 In the engine room, the Mercedes’ fuel-injected OHC six bristled with alloy castings, making the Ford V8 look primitive.
 Adding insult to injury, the little six made more horsepower than the Ford’s V8.

 More painful observations: The Mercedes automatic had four speeds; the Ford-O-Matic had two.
 And a glance under the rear revealed a sophisticated low-pivot IRS and coils, versus a solid axle and leaf springs.

 The Merc’s owner liked to drive German-style.
 A brisk ride on the brand new autobahn I-80 in the 220 SE made the sum of its advanced parts all too obvious.
-Instead of wallowing along, this baby felt planted down, rock solid at 85 or more.
+Instead of wallowing along, this baby felt planted down, rock solid at ninety.
 The well-damped long-travel suspension soaked up the frost heaves and expansion joints like a black leopard on the run.
 The nervous six’s raspy warm-up scales around town turned into a silky soprano aria at speed.